milokhl/personal-website/public/markdown/wavenet.md

 ### Experiment 5: Creating Vibrato

-Finally, I wanted to see what the effect of **applying an LFO to all of the embedding components.** In an analog synth, we could control a VCA or VCO with this signal to modulate amplitude or frequency.
+Finally, I wanted to see what the effect of **applying an LFO to all of the embedding components.** In an analog synth, we could modulate the frequency of an oscillator with an LFO to produce vibrato.

-This is what the temporal embeddings look like when a ```10Hz``` LFO is applied to each component, causing them to deviate by ```10%``` of their average amplitude.
+This is what the temporal embeddings look like when a ```10Hz``` LFO is added to each component, causing them to deviate by ```10%``` of their average amplitude.
 My hypothesis is that this will produce a vibrato effect.

 <figure class="figure">
   <img class="figure-img rounded mt-1" width="60%" src="/images/wavenet/vibrato_10hz.png">